mbhulin/OrientTutorial/create_new_database.md

 ![](EclipseAddLibraries.JPG)

 A file dialog opens.
-Navigate to your orient root directory and choose the following JAR-files:
+Navigate to your orient root directory and then to the jar-directory.
+Choose the following JAR-files: